geneseframework/complexity/what-is-cognitive-complexity.md

 ## Contribute to the improvement of the knowledge !

-The main idea of the *@Complexity project* is this one: we will never be able to measure exactly the cognitive complexity, but we could write an algorithm which will return every day a better approximation than the day before.
+The main idea of *@TheComplexityProject* is this one: we will never be able to measure exactly the cognitive complexity, but we could write an algorithm which will return every day a better approximation than the day before.

 The weights used in the @genese/complexity module are not fixed for the eternity: they will change each time that the experimentation or the opinion of the community will tell us that we should change it. *@Complexity* is a collective project, and we need your help.
 Do you have a different opinion on the weights that we should assign ?
 Tell us.
 Are you able to demonstrate that some elements of our algorithm are wrong ?
 Tell us !
 Are you a scientific, a researcher which is studying the concept of cognitive complexity ?
 You are welcome !

 ## Acknowledgements

-I'm not the only one which worked on the *@Complexity* project: many friends or colleagues helped me, and I want to thank all of them for the trust they placed in me and for their contribution to the code of the @genese/complexity module :
+I'm not the only one which worked on the *@TheComplexityProject*: many friends or colleagues helped me, and I want to thank all of them for the trust they placed in me and for their contribution to the code of the @genese/complexity module :

 By alphabetical order :